 Explore the report summary of the program objectives, participant demographics, classifications, and affiliations, plus our pre- and post-program survey of participant knowledge and tools.

-Below is a tentative schedule for the Winter 2019 cohort.
-The sessions will be held on Parnassus and/or Mission Bay campuses between 9:30am to noon or 2:00 to 4:30pm.
-Session topics, time and location will be confirmed by February 1, 2019.
+Below is a tentative schedule for the Fall 2019 cohort.
+The sessions will be held at Parnassus and/or Mission Bay campuses between 2:00 to 4:30pm.
+Session topics, time and location will be confirmed before the start of the program.